dsmiller95/dsmiller95.github.io/content/2022-08-11-Save-System/index.md

 }
 ```

 Any implementing class must expose a unique identifier, often it suffices to return a constant name of the component's class.
 If multiple instances of the component are in the same scope however, a string text field should be exposed in the editor to be manually altered.
-This could benefit from an editor extension which would automatically check for colliding unique ID, if collisions end up happening often.
+This would benefit from an editor extension which automatically checks for colliding unique IDs, if collisions end up happening often.

 The only GetSaveObject method has the component return a serializable data object to be saved by the save system.
 This save object will then be passed into the SetupFromSaveObject method when loading save state again.
 So from the component perspective, all it needs to know is how to serialize its state and how to apply that serialized state to itself again.